 When it comes to painting, you don’t just have to pick up a brush.
 There are so many methods you can choose from, a simple task like painting your walls can be a headache!
 If you like efficiency, speed, and a nice even finish, your top two choices are probably spray paint or roller.
 So which one should you choose?
 Read on to find out!

-If you like speed, spray painting is a great method for painting walls indoors, and outdoors.
+You can spray paint interior walls if you like speed, and outdoors too.
 You can complete some jobs much faster than other methods available by using a paint sprayer.
 In many cases, it’s more suited to exterior jobs, as you can get paint everywhere!
 It’s ideal for your garage or a large outdoor wall if you need it done quickly and with a professional finish.
 The only thing you need to be careful with when you’re spray painting, is over spraying and wasting paint.

 However, with a sprayer like the Graco HVLP TurboForce 7.0 you can achieve a more controlled, fine finish with your application on smaller jobs, even indoors.
 It’s perfect for smaller trims, stairs, fences and other details!
 When it comes to spray painting, you need to think about what it is your painting.
 For example, you could use this on interior doors, where you just can’t quite get the professional finish you need with a roller.

 You can even take items such as doors and so on outdoors and spray them in a large open environment!